Learn Useful Idioms about Fruits with Meaning and Examples in English.

 Cool as a cucumber

-- Example: I was petrified to take the stage, but Alice was as cool as a cucumber.
+- Example: Even during the elections, David was as cool as a cucumber.

 Useful Idioms about Fruits in English

 - Meaning: A vehicle that does not work properly

 - Example: The car he sold me is a total lemon!

 - Meaning: Life is wonderful or very pleasant

 - Example: Life is just a bowl of cherries these days!